 To determine if NFL Game Pass is worth, based on your NFL viewing habits, you need to ask yourself a couple of questions.
 First, will you use any of the non-game content that is available with Game Pass?
 Second, will you take advantage of the fact that Game Pass lets you stream live preseason games?

-Let's assume for a minute that you have no interest in any of the aforementioned features, and you only want GamePass for the replay of regular season and postseason games.
+Let's assume for a minute that you have no interest in any of the features mentioned earlier, and you only want GamePass for the replay of regular season and postseason games.
 How much would you pay to watch the replay of an NFL Game?

 We know that there are 267 total games in an NFL season.
 There are 256 regular season games and 11 playoff games.
-This means if you watched the replay of every NFL game, each game would be worth roughly $0.38.
+So if you watched the replay of every NFL game, you'd pay roughly $0.38 per game.
 Not bad!

 So let's look at how much it would cost you to watch each NFL game replay, assuming you only re-watch regular season games.
 These numbers also assume that you pay the full, preseason, NFL Game Pass cost of $99.